pentaxis93/claude-code-plugins/plugins/cosmic-janitor/TROUBLESHOOTING.md

 **Symptoms:**

-- 1-2 second delay when starting a new session or running `/reset`.
+- 1-2 second delay when starting a new session.

 **Cause:**
 **Context Injection.** The plugin is loading the system instructions (Sutras, Protocols, Cosmology) into the model's ephemeral memory.